 How do I know if my partner or I may be infertile?

-Infertility is defined as the inability to conceive after one year of trying.
+Infertility is defined as the inability to conceive after one year of regular, unprotected intercourse.
 If you or your female partner are over the age of 35, you should see a fertility specialist after six months.
 After age 40, we recommend seeking help right away because we know fertility declines as age increases.

 What are other signs and symptoms of infertility in females?

 Aside from having trouble conceiving, symptoms can vary significantly from one person to another.
 Depending on the reason for infertility, sometimes women may experience pelvic pain, heavy periods, skipped periods or unpredictable vaginal bleeding.
 It’s important to discuss any unusual symptoms with your doctor.
 Some of these symptoms may represent underlying hormonal conditions that should be addressed even if you are not trying to conceive.

 What are the most common causes of infertility?

 Infertility can be a result of many different factors — even in one person or couple.
 The most common causes include problems with ovulation, structural issues in the uterus or fallopian tubes, or abnormalities in sperm.

 In females, medical conditions such as uterine fibroids, endometriosis, polycystic ovary syndrome (PCOS), uterine polyps or a history of pelvic infections are often associated with infertility.